boc-tothefuture/openhab-jruby/docs/testing.md

 OpenHAB::Transform::Ruby.compass("59 °")
 ```

-They're loaded into a sub-JRuby engine, just like they run in OpenHAB.
+They're loaded into a sub-JRuby engine, just like they run in openHAB.

 ## IRB